A taxonomy of categories for relations: A taxonomy of the enriched context

-\begin{mydefinition} An \textbf{oplax cartesian category} $\mC$ is a preorder-enriched gs-monoidal category $\mC$ such that every arrow is \textbf{oplax copyable} and \textbf{oplax discardable}, i.e. the following inequalities hold for every arrow $\freccia{X}{f}{Y}$ \ctikzfig{oplax_cart_def} \end{mydefinition} The notion of \emph{oplax cocartesian category} works as expected, starting from a cogs-monoidal category and preserving the direction of inequalities, and one gets the notion of \emph{oplax bicartesian category} if both previous notions hold.
+\end{mydefinition} The notion of \emph{oplax cocartesian category} can be given as expected, starting from a cogs-monoidal category and preserving the direction of inequalities.
+Similarly, one gets the notion of \emph{oplax bicartesian category} if both previous notions hold.
 In the following, we premise the adjective \emph{posetal} if the underlying order is a poset.